1. SUPRA-RD Security System Overview for Second Life

-The SUPRA-RD Security system (and its Extreme variant) is a modular and highly configurable security solution designed to offer multi-layered protection for your land in Second Life.
-It combines a robust core security framework with an advanced "Supra Extreme" engine (in the Extreme version) for enhanced threat detection and avatar analysis.
+The SUPRA-RD Security system (and its Extreme variant) is a modular and highly configurable **IT-Security solution** designed to offer multi-layered **griefing protection for your land in Second Life**.
+It combines a robust core **SL security framework** with an advanced "Supra Extreme" engine (in the Extreme version) for enhanced **threat detection** and **avatar analysis**.
+Learn more about our Second Life IT-Security products.

 Core SUPRA-RD System Features: